ThatGuyChandan/PasteBin/README.md

 You **must** set the following environment variables in your Vercel project settings:
 -   `REDIS_URL`: The connection string to your Upstash Redis database.
--   `PORT`: Vercel automatically assigns a port, so this variable might not be strictly necessary for the serverless function, but it's good practice to define it (e.g., `5000`) for consistency if the local `server/.env` is also used for building.
+-   `PORT`: Vercel automatically assigns a port, so this variable is not strictly necessary but can be set to `5000` for consistency.
 -   `TEST_MODE`: (Optional) If you want to enable deterministic time in your Vercel deployment, set this to `1`.

-*The `CLIENT_URL` and `VITE_API_BASE_URL` are primarily for local development and are not typically needed in Vercel's production environment, as Vercel handles routing and API endpoints automatically within the same domain.*
+*The `CLIENT_URL` is only for local development redirection and is not needed for Vercel.*